On this page:

 Annual fees

 Annual fees cover general administration, maintenance, insurance and other ongoing costs.
 Lot owners are charged their share of annual fees according to their lot liability.
-For more information on lot liability, view Definitions.
+For more information on lot liability, go to Definitions.

 To determine its fees for the financial year, your owners corporation will need to prepare an annual budget.
 This means the committee or a delegate must estimate the cost of administration, maintenance, insurance and contributions to the maintenance plan well before the annual general meeting each year.